Lamia El Aaraje

 Lamia El Aaraje (born 22 November 1986) is a Moroccan-born French politician who briefly represented the 15th constituency of Paris in the National Assembly from 2021 to 2022.
+She has been a Paris Councillor since 2014.

 A member of the Socialist Party (PS), she was elected in a 6 June 2021 by-election following the resignation of George Pau-Langevin.
 On 28 January 2022, the Constitutional Council nullified her election, ruling it was held irregularly.
 The seat remained vacant until the June 2022 legislative election, in which El Aaraje competed again, but was defeated by Danielle Simonnet of La France Insoumise (FI).

 Education and professional life

 Born in Rabat, El Aaraje arrived in Limoges, France in 2004 to study pharmacy.
 She holds a doctorate in pharmacy; in October 2013 she defended a thèse d'exercice on the "Evolution of the concepts of public health and health education and the role of the School in their promotion".

 At the same time, she completed her training by becoming a lawyer in health and drug law.
 Lamia El Aaraje began her professional career at the Haute Autorité de santé as an intern, before joining the parliamentary team of Haute-Garonne Socialist MP Catherine Lemorton, who presided over the Committee on Social Affairs in the 14th National Assembly.
 She subsequently worked as an executive in mutual health organisations (Mutuelle des Étudiants and Intériale Mutuelle).